oracle-livelabs/database-maa/zdm-physical-offline/prepare-target-db/prepare-target-db.md

    Verify that port 22 on the target servers in the Oracle Cloud Infrastructure, Exadata Cloud Service, or Exadata Cloud at Customer environment are open and not blocked by a firewall.

-   We had already checked this by doing ssh from ZDM host in earlier lab (Provision and configure ZDM service host).
+   We had already verified this in earlier lab (Provision and configure ZDM service host).

 8. Capture RMAN SHOW ALL command.

    Capture output of RMAN **SHOW ALL** command so that you can compare RMAN settings after the migration, then reset any changed RMAN configuration settings to ensure that the backup works without any issues.

-9. Ensure system time of target database, source database and ZDM host are in sync (Optional Step).
+9. Ensure system time of target database, source database and ZDM host are in sync (optional step).

    Execute **date** command across source database , target database and ZDM host simultaneously and see whether they show the same time.